rbrynteson/theargylemvp/_posts/2019-12-11-linting-for-beginners.md

 ## What is to lint?

-Linting is the process of running a program that will analyse code for potential errors.
+Linting is the process of running a program that will analyze code for potential errors.
 You can read all about it on the [Wikipedia Page](https://en.wikipedia.org/wiki/Lint_%28software%29).
 Essentially, it is a process to make sure that the code is all matching.
 So here we are going to configure a lint process on an existing project.

 ## Install and Configure Lint

-So the first step we need to do is install lint to your workstation.
+The first step we need to do is install lint to your workstation.
 You can everything about [eslint](https://eslint.org/docs/user-guide/getting-started) on its site.
-In order to install lint you will need to make sure you have npm installed on your workstation first.
+In order to install lint, you will need to make sure you have npm installed on your workstation first.

-Once npm is installed, open up a command prompt in the directory for your project and run:
+Once npm is installed, open a command prompt in the directory for your project and run:

 >> npm install eslint --save-dev